ashinver218/ashinver218/README.md

 - 👋 Hi, I’m @ashinver218
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Computer Engineering, so mostly I will learn C++ to
+- 🌱 I’m currently learning Computer Engineering, so mostly I will learn C++ as my send programming language.
 - 💞️ I’m looking to collaborate on Something revolutionary